VoicuAWS/aws-identity-round-robin-workshop/docs/delegation/build.md

 1. You will also need GuardDuty for this lab so you will now enable GuardDuty.

 2. Return to the AWS Console, signing into the account again if necessary.
 Select **GuardDuty** from the main console.
-3. If you see a **Get Started** button, click it.
+3. If the region is not set to Northern Virginia, select Northern Virginia (or N. Virginia) for the region.

-4. If the region is not set to Northern Virginia, select Northern Virginia (or N. Virginia) for the region.
+4. If you see a **Get Started** button, click it.
+If you do not see the button and have the **GuardDuty** findings screen instead, it means **GuardDuty** is already enabled.
+You can skip to the next section.

 5. Click **Enable GuardDuty**.